 The purpose of the Andrew Carnegie Fellows Program is to support high-caliber scholarship in the social sciences and humanities, making it possible for the recipients to devote time to research and writing that addresses pressing issues and cultural transitions affecting us at home and abroad.

-The 2020 program will provide fellowships of $200,000 to between thirty and thirty-five exceptional scholars, journalists, and public intellectuals.
+The 2021 program will provide fellowships of $200,000 to up to thirty exceptional scholars, journalists, and public intellectuals.

 Nominations are evaluated by the jury based on the following criteria: